-The lease each leaseholder is party to is intended to provide for the good order of the building and its maintenance, and to encourage good neighbourliness.
-Its clauses aim to avoid disputes by seeking to regulate possible issues that may arise.
+The lease each leaseholder is party to is intended to govern the good order of the building and its maintenance, and to encourage good neighbourliness.
+Its clauses aim to avoid disputes by seeking to deal with possible issues that may arise.

 When it became landlord in 1990, the Association inherited the previous commercial landlord's lease.
-It has since then been replaced by the Association with one that suits better the circumstances at Helena Court today.
-Click here for a summary.
+The Association has meanwhile replaced it with a new lease better tailored to the circumstances at Helena Court today.

-The lease is a crucial document because it governs the essentials of living at Helena Court.
-Every leaseholder needs to understand its impoartance, since it is binding and lays down rights and responsibilities, such as on the following aspects:
+The lease is a crucial document because it regulates the essentials of living at Helena Court.
+Every leaseholder needs to understand its importance, since it is binding and lays down rights and responsibilities, notably on the following aspects:

-1. Liability: Basically what is inside or part of the flat, incluidng the windows, is the resident's responsibility.
-This includes insuring the contents and against damage arising in or from the flat.
-What is outside the flat, including the painting and routine repair of windows but not the window frames themselves, is a HCRA responsibility.
-Tthis includes insurance for related risks.
+1. Liability: Basically whatever is inside the flat, including the windows, is the resident's responsibility.
+This extends to insuring the contents and against damage arising in or from the flat.
+What is outside the flat, including the painting and routine repair of windows but not the window frames themselves, is a HCRA responsibility, which includes insuring the building's fabric.

-2. Paying service and sinking fund charges: Without money, the place will fall apart.
-So the lease requires that we pay service charges on time and for the full amount.
+2. Paying service charges: The lease requires that we pay service charges on time and in full.
 These go to the property's maintenance including its management and improvements necessary to maintain a good quality of life at Helena Court.
-The AGM determines the policy on service charges; the Board decides with the managing agent how the money should be spent and the actual level of charges within guidelines set by the AGM.
-Routine works that arise over each year are covered by the service charge.
-A reserve fund covers major but less frequent works as well as significant improvements.
-The managing agent is required to recover any arrears promptly.
+The AGM reviews budgets and determines the general policy on service charges.
+The Board decides with the managing agent how the money should be spent and sets the service charges within the AGM's guidelines.
+Routine works that arise over each year are covered by the main service charge, while a reserve fund element serves to cover major, less frequent works and significant improvements.
+The managing agent is required to recover any service charges arrears promptly.
 Late payment is unfair to those who pay on time, can stall works, and ultimately jeopardizes the state of the building and gardens.

 3. Use of the Flat: The Flats are to be used as places to live, not factories, labs or business facilities.

-6. Rubbish: Communal bin facilities are provided but they are only intended for normal household waste, not for large-scale dumping.
-Large items (old arm chairs, fridges, beds, mattressing) must be disposed of privately, not left in the garden or in any external areas.
+6. Rubbish: Communal bin facilities are provided but they are only intended for normal household waste, not dumping.
+Large items (old furniture, fridges, beds, mattressing) must be disposed of privately, not left in the garden or in any external areas.

-7. Aerials, Washing Lines etc: Sorry -- the lease says that we can't just bolt a satellite dish on the wall or put up a washing line in the garden.
-The building has a terrestrial aerial on the roof.
-A communal satellite dish was at one time proposed as an improvement but cable provision seemed ultimately to be a sufficient solution.
+7. Aerials, washing lines etc: The lease says that we can't bolt a satellite dish on the wall or put up a washing line in the garden.
+The building is equipped with terrestrial aerial facilities.
+A communal satellite dish was at one time mooted as an improvement but cable/internet provision ultimately seemed to offer a sufficient solution.

 9. Advertising and improper use of Flats: The lease says that we can't put up posters etc. in windows.
 Nor can flats be used 'for any purpose of an illegal immoral improper unpleasant noisy or noxious nature'.

 10. Subletting: This is considered a business, whereas Helena Court is a place for people to live in quiet enjoyment of their homes.
-A leaseholder engaging in subletting will be held to a high standard of responsibility which includes ensuring that their tenant knows and has signed up to the estate regulations in force.
-The leaseholder is liable for any failings on the tenant's part, including obtaining adequate insurance cover for the content of the flat.
-The lease introduces a clear procedure on subletting.
+A leaseholder engaging in subletting will be held to a high standard of responsibility.
+This includes ensuring that the tenant knows and has signed up to the estate regulations in force.
+The leaseholder is liable for any failing on the tenant's part, such as where the tenant does not abide by an estate regulation or is not covered by adequate flat insurance.
+The lease imposes a clear procedure for subletting.
 Please be sure to consult the lease and the managing agent if you intend to sublet.